 Cannabis concentrates are created by an industrial process, so they are not natural products.
 Chemicals and solvents are commonly used to extract the cannabis molecules from the flower to create the concentrates, according to Michael John Milloy, research scientist at the British Columbia Centre on Substance Use and assistant professor at UBC.

-But there are some potential benefits, says Milloy.
+But there are some potential positives, says Milloy.
 Getting a specific dose of cannabis is much easier with vape pens than by smoking it.